 Tenet: ten·et [/ˈtenət/] (noun)- a principle or belief, especially one of the main principles of a religion or philosophy.
-Originating from the Latin word tenere, meaning “to hold or possess.”
+Originating from the Latin word tenere, meaning 'to hold or possess'.

-Tenet is also the central word of an ancient puzzle that was carved on a stone panel in the Roman city of Herculaneum; the puzzle was buried by the eruption of Mt Vesuvius in 79 AD.
+Tenet is also the central word of an ancient puzzle that was carved on a stone panel in the Roman city of Herculaneum; the puzzle was buried by the eruption of Mount Vesuvius in 79 AD.

 The puzzle is known as a square palindrome: it can be read top-to-bottom, bottom-to-top, left-to-right, or right-to-left.
 Sator, arepo, tenet, opera, rotas.
 Rotate it 180 degrees and it can still be read all those ways.

 What is the significance of these Sator Squares?
 Scholars have been intrigued by their meaning and existence for generations.
 The simple translation from Latin gives us, “A farmer (sator) named Arepo sustains (tenet) his wheels (rotas) for his works (Opera).”
-But why have these words been carved into the walls of major Christians sites and invoked for centuries as part of magic ceremonies?
+But why have these words been carved into the walls of major Christian sites and invoked for centuries as part of magic ceremonies?

 The puzzle contains eight Latin letters.
 Taking the outer consonants, S, T, R, and the central consonant N, alludes to Saturn, the Roman God of time, agriculture, and magic.

 Rearranging the letters in the sign of a cross creates PATER NOSTER, meaning our father - the first two words of The Lord’s Prayer - and leaves us with a repeated A (Alpha) and O (Omega).

 What other patterns and secrets can you discover?
 What future uses might we see for this mysterious word?
 Only time will tell.